The Evolution of Lighting TechnologyThe Evolution of Lighting Technology

 Unlike oil lamps that required frequent refilling, trimming wicks, and cleaning soot, flame luminescence devices were low-maintenance.
 Once installed, they provided a consistent source of light, reducing the daily upkeep effort.

-The first use of GL for public illumination took place in London in 1807, when Frederick Winsor lit up one side of Pall Mall.
+The first use of gas light for public illumination took place in London in 1807, when Frederick Winsor lit up one side of Pall Mall.
 Soon, this action spread to other European cities and the Americas, becoming a symbol of modernity and progress.

 Gas Lights: The Dawn of Modern Lighting